 Healthy pizza anyone?
 Vegetarian?
 Yes, it is possible!
 But, will it taste rubbish?
 Not really, you can make a healthier version of pizza which is full of flavours and delicious too.

 I never actually make pizza at home and only eat it on rare occasions in restaurants such as Pizza Express.
 This is my first attempt at trying to make a ‘healthy’ pizza at home.
 But I cheated!
 For the base, I used artisan wholemeal pizza base from Dough It Yourself and if you want to cheat too, you can buy this online here.
 There should be also other companies selling this kind of base though.
 Check if they have anything like that at your local health food store.

 I loved wholemeal pizza base from Dough It Yourself.
 It has added linseeds to it which makes it high in fibre and much healthier than a normal pizza base.
-Being wholemeal, it also means it contains more vitamins and minerals than normal pizza base.
+Being wholemeal, also means it contains more vitamins and minerals than a normal pizza base.
 Of course, you could try and make it at home… if you have time.
 Maybe one day I will give it a try.

 Making pizza healthier is not all about a healthier base though.
 You should also use a variety of veg and when it comes to cheese, use the low-fat version.
 In this recipe, I used low-fat mozzarella cheese with 10% fat.
 But don’t overdo it!
 If it’s low fat it doesn’t mean you can eat as much as you like!
 Actually, don’t cover your pizza with cheese completely, use a limited amount instead.
 I covered my pizza only partially with sliced mozzarella cheese and have left lots of space as you can see in the picture below.

 In the end, this healthy vegetarian pizza turned out great, apart from the spinach!
 I made a mistake and baked pizza with spinach leaves on top when I should have added them at the end and just eat them raw with pizza.
 Well, lesson learnt for next time.